Think Beyond Summit

-On February 20, 2025, the historic Otto Wagner Austrian Postal Savings Bank building will set the stage for a meeting of national and international stakeholders from science and research at the Think Beyond Summit.
+On February 20, 2025, national and international stakeholders from science and research met in the historic Otto Wagner Austrian Postal Savings Bank building for the second annual Think Beyond Summit.

-The second annual Think Beyond Summit will focus on the challenges that will decide the future of Austria and Europe as a research location: the attractiveness of academic careers, the degree of academic freedom, and the opportunity for international networking.
+The second annual Think Beyond Summit focused on the challenges that will decide the future of Austria and Europe as a research location: the attractiveness of academic careers, the degree of academic freedom, and the opportunity for international networking.

 Keynote & Panel Debate 1: Can We Afford to Lose Them?
 The Need to Attract Top Researchers

 Why is it easier for Harvard, Stanford, or Oxford to attract researchers from Austria than the other way around?
-ERC and FWF successes show that researchers in this country are capable of outstanding achievements, but Austria’s top research segment is still too narrow.
+Excellent research proposals submitted to ERC and FWF show that researchers in this country are capable of outstanding achievements, but Austria’s top research segment is still too narrow.
+What is causing this lack of breadth?
 Does Austria have too few jobs that offer researchers good conditions?
 What roles do factors like tenure-track prospects, the presence of excellent peers, research autonomy, the balance between teaching and research, and the availability of research funding play?
+And how much exchange goes on between academic research and R&D in business and industry?
 These questions will be discussed by:

-• Keynote: Robbert Dijkgraaf (former Dutch Minister of Education, Culture and Science and former Director, Institute for Advanced Study in Princeton)
+• Keynote: Robbert Dijkgraaf (former Dutch Minister of Education, Culture and Science and former Director of the Institute for Advanced Study in Princeton)

 • Stephanie J. Ellis (Group leader, Max Perutz Labs)

-• Martin Hetzer (President, Institute of Science and Technology – ISTA)
+• Martin Hetzer (President, Institute of Science and Technology Austria – ISTA)

 Keynote & Panel Debate 2: Defining the Limits of Freedom and Autonomy in Research

-In order to produce ground-breaking findings, researchers must be able to choose their own focus, and a free exchange of ideas and unrestricted cooperation must be guaranteed.
+In order to produce ground-breaking findings, researchers must be able to choose their own focus, and a free exchange of ideas and as unrestricted cooperation as possible must be guaranteed.
 At the same time, science is coming under increasing pressure from economic, social, and political groups that instrumentalize or even suppress research findings for their own interests, restricting the freedom and autonomy of research.
-Recent geopolitical developments have also resulted in the need for more attention to research security aspects.
+Recent geopolitical developments have also resulted in the need for more attention to research security aspects, and in Europe, attitudes towards dual-use research are changing.
 What are the limits to freedom and autonomy in science and research in the 21st century?

 • Keynote: Manuel Heitor (Head of the Horizon Europe expert group, former Portuguese Minister of Science)